whitneyburton/portfolios/students/1705-back/desislava-todorova/20170608-Des-Todorova-m1.md

 Personal Stories & Connection
 https://github.com/turingschool/gear-up/blob/master/m1_citizenship/session_4_personal_story.markdown

 I loved this week's discussions as a whole.
 My favorite part was actually the student led spike session we had on this topic.
-The TedTalk that was selected to watch was very impactful, and it resonated with me.
+The TedTalk that we watched was about bias and the narrow single story narratives we create about others based on our limited knowledge.
+Also, it was interesting to observe the mod 4 students' approach to fascilitating a productive session; I think this type of practice will be very valuable to each of us and I look forward to hosting a session in the coming months.

 Debugging the Gender Gap & Microaggressions in Tech